sal55/langs/MLang.md/Mfeatures.md

 ### N-way Selection

-This extension to 2-way selects is written is:
+This extension to 2-way select is written is:

      (n | a, b, c, ... | z)